ISISComputingGroup/ibex_developers_manual/Automation-Application.md

 </details>
 <details>
 <summary>Installing/Updating the application whilst JSON Bourne is in use</summary>
-In order to simplify the addition of this application to the existing eco-system, rather than run proxies it has been designed to run alongside an existing Tornado Application JSON Bourne.
+In order to simplify the addition of this application to the existing ecosystem, rather than run proxies it has been designed to run alongside an existing Tornado Application JSON Bourne.

 Basic installation and update is the same, but an additional step is needed to ensure both sets of code are run, the contents of the automation application, including the updated python, need to be copied into the JSON Bourne directory, and the contents of `webserver_forJSONBourne.py` should be replaced with the contents of `webserver_forJSONBourne_and_git_automation.py`.
 Alternatively `start_webserver.bat` could be updated to use `webserver_forJSONBourne_and_git_automation.py` instead of the existing `webserver.py`.
 The python made available for the automation application will run JSON Bourne, and `start_webserver.bat` should be updated to use that specific python.